HIV/AIDS in Africa: Origins of HIV/AIDS in Africa

-The earliest known cases of human HIV infection were in western equatorial Africa, probably in southeast Cameroon where groups of the central common chimpanzee live.
+The earliest known cases of human HIV infection were in western equatorial Africa, probably in southeastern Cameroon where groups of the central common chimpanzee live.
 "Phylogenetic analyses revealed that all HIV-1 strains known to infect humans, including HIV-1 groups M, N, and O, were closely related to just one of these SIV cpz lineages: that found in P. t. troglodytes [Pan troglodytes troglodytes i.e. the central chimpanzee]."
 It is suspected that the disease jumped to humans from butchering of chimpanzees for human consumption.

-Current hypotheses also include that, once the virus jumped from chimpanzees or other apes to humans, medical practices of the 20th century helped HIV become established in human populations by 1930.
+Current hypotheses also include that, once the virus jumped from chimpanzees or other apes to humans, medical practices of the early 20th century helped HIV become established in human populations by 1930.
 The virus likely moved from primates to humans when hunters came into contact with the blood of infected primates.
 The hunters then became infected with HIV and passed on the disease to other humans through bodily fluid contamination.
 This theory is known as the "Bushmeat theory".

 HIV made the leap from rural isolation to rapid urban transmission as a result of urbanization that occurred during the 20th century.
 There are many reasons why there is such a high prevalence of AIDS in Africa.
 One of the most formative explanations is the poverty that dramatically impacts the daily lives of Africans.
 The book, Ethics and AIDS in Africa: A Challenge to Our Thinking, describes how "Poverty has accompanying side-effects, such as prostitution (i.e. the need to sell sex for survival), poor living conditions, education, health and health care, that are major contributing factors to the current spread of HIV/AIDS."

 Researchers believe HIV was gradually spread by river travel.
 All the rivers in Cameroon run into the Sangha River, which joins the Congo River running past Kinshasa in the Democratic Republic of the Congo.
 Trade along the rivers could have spread the virus, which built up slowly in the human population.
 By the 1960s, about 2,000 people in Africa may have had HIV, including people in Kinshasa whose tissue samples from 1959 and 1960 have been preserved and studied retrospectively.
 The first epidemic of HIV/AIDS is believed to have occurred in Kinshasa in the 1970s, signaled by a surge in opportunistic infections such as cryptococcal meningitis, Kaposi's sarcoma, tuberculosis, and pneumonia.